robocomp/robocomp/doc/robocompdsl.md

 These commands will generate the C++ (or Python) code in the specified directory.

-NOTE :The current version for python 2.7 of the pyparsing module when installed from pip is 2.3 and it makes robocompcdsl to fail when generating the component.
+NOTE 1:The current version for python 2.7 of the pyparsing module when installed from pip is 2.3 and it makes robocompcdsl to fail when generating the component.

-NOTE : If you face errors in 'robocompdsl myComponent.cdsl .' command due to pyparsing version, Then follow 2 steps given below:
+NOTE 2: If you face errors in 'robocompdsl myComponent.cdsl .' command due to pyparsing version, Then follow 2 steps given below:
-1. Current workaround is to uninstall the 2.3 version with pip
+1. Current workaround is to uninstall the 2.3 version with pip :
 ```bash
 sudo pip2 uninstall pyparsing
 ```

-2. install the 2.2 version from Ubuntu package (18.04) with
+2. Install the 2.2 version from Ubuntu package (18.04) with :
 ```bash
 sudo apt-get install pypy-pyparsing
 ```

-## Modfiying the component to write a simple controller for the robot
+## Modifying the component to write a simple controller for the robot

 Check that the *rcis simulator* is up and running.
 You should have two open windows, one with a camara looking at the world and another with the subjective camera of the robot.
 In not, in a new terminal type,